Marylebone station: Privatisation

 In 2017, Network Rail proposed an upgrade of Marylebone with 1,000 extra seats on trains approaching the station.
 These improvements were planned to be completed by the mid-2020s.
 Beyond this, improvements to Old Oak Common station are planned to relieve congestion at Marylebone.

-In a study by Network Rail, it was said that any expansion of the station could cost up to £700 million, with Old Oak Common a more feasible alternative for capacity increase.
+A Network Rail study reported that any expansion of the station could cost up to £700 million, with Old Oak Common a more feasible alternative for capacity increase.

 Services

 Service map of destinations served from Marylebone.